Bacteria and micro-organisms involved in water treatment

 Parameters influencing the growth of micro-organisms

 First of all, before we can understand the different types of micro-organisms, we need to understand the parameters that influence their growth.
 In microbiology, we study how bacteria and microbes react to these factors, which are important for their effective development.
 Firstly, geographical location plays a crucial role in the composition of the polluted water treated by the plant.
 Secondly, the type of tank in which the cleaning bacteria are grown has a significant impact on their growth.
 Thirdly, the characteristics of the domestic wastewater influence the microbial composition and the decontamination processes required.
 Finally, the operating parameters of the system, such as aeration and agitation, modify the growth of the micro-organisms.
 These factors cause quantitative changes between autotrophic and heterotrophic bacteria, influencing the extent of treatment.
-For example, grey water recycling depends on the efficiency of these well-balanced and controlled microbiological processes.
+For example, grey water recycling depends on the effectiveness of these well-balanced and controlled microbiological processes.
 It is useful to outline the names of the methods used to better understand their specific application.

 Bacteria present in wastewater treatment plants

 In municipal wastewater treatment plants, Gram-negative bacteria, particularly proteobacteria, predominate, accounting for between 21 and 65% of micro-organisms.
 Microbiology shows how the abundant Betaproteobacteria class plays a major role in the elimination of organic elements and nutrients.
 Other important phyla include Bacteroidetes, Acidobacteria, Chloroflexi, and contribute to the decontamination of polluted water.
 The most numerous types of bacteria, considered to be microbial cleaners, are Tetrasphaera, Trichococcus, Candidatus Microthrix, Rhodoferax, Rhodobacter, and Hyphomicrobium.
-Each name of these bacteria illustrates their importance and their crucial role in the recycling of domestic wastewater.
+Each name of these bacteria illustrates their importance and crucial role in the recycling of domestic wastewater.
 These examples show how micro-organisms contribute to the purification of grey water, demonstrating their usefulness for the environment.

 Other micro-organisms: fungi and archaea